carpentries-lab/metagenomics-analysis/_episodes/07-first-steps-R.md

 - R is free!

 ### A nautical chart of RStudio
-Abel: I would recommend explaining that R also allows us to create other types of documents.

 RStudio is an [Integrated Development Environment(IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment#:~:text=An%20integrated%20development%20environment%20(IDE,automation%20tools%20and%20a%20debugger.)) which we will use to write code, navigate the files from our computer/cloud, try code, inspect the variables we are